 Now here’s a way to kick off the New Year.
 My friend Steve-Anna shares with us her favorite green smoothie.
-Enjoy! ~Elise
+Enjoy! (p.s.
+Steve-Anna is also a jewelry designer, see her beautiful creations in her Etsy shop, The Artful Twig) ~Elise

 Do you ever find it challenging to eat all of your recommended daily servings of fruits and vegetables each day?
 Sometimes I do.
 And, I admit it.
 I’m a little late to the game on this one.
 For years I’ve been hearing people talk about adding greens like kale or spinach to their morning smoothies, saying, “You don’t even know it’s in there.”
 Well, I didn’t buy it.
 Until, I tried it.
 Now, greens are a regular feature in my morning smoothies.